saiavinash77/saiavinash77/README.md

 - 👋 Hi, I’m @saiavinash
 - 👀 I’m interested in exploring new things and starting something new.
 - 🌱 I’m currently learning MACHINE LEARNING.
-- 💞️ I’m looking to collaborate on COLLEGE DROPOUTS, Because we have lots of ideas to connect but no one for execution.
+- 💞️ I’m looking to collaborate with COLLEGE DROPOUTS, Because we have lots of ideas to connect,but no one for execution and worst part is we are lazy but......
 - 📫 How to reach me just sent an e-mail to saiavinash1427@gmail.com
 - 😄 Pronouns: if a man without gaining something , will tell something